mokshadharma/git-focus/README.md

 *   `--destination`: An optional override for the path to the original monorepo.
 Use this if the original repository has been moved, cloned, or if you wish to sync to a different fork.

 This script will:
-1. Read the `metadata` file from the source to determine the default destination and baseline commit.
+1. Read the `.git-focus-metadata` file from the source to determine the default destination and baseline commit.
 2. Perform extensive safety checks to prevent data loss or incorrect merges.
 3. Identify all new commits made by the LLM.
 4. Create a temporary branch in the destination monorepo.